CNIC-Proteomics/nf-SearchEngine/backends/DEVELOPMENT.md

 Enter encryption passphrase :
 ```

+I HAVE TO DO THE FOLLOWING STEP ???
 Verifying an image is quite easy, just run the verify command within your terminal.
 ```
 singularity verify search_engine_${IMAGE_VERSION}.sif